Czech Senate president meets Taiwan leader; Beijing protests

 “China must tell the Czech Senate leader: You've crossed the line!”
 Wang said.

+Vystrcil and Wu announced further cooperation in business, scientific research and democratic exchange.

+Vystrcil announced the formation of a working group from the Czech side dedicated to cooperation on the economy and cybersecurity.

-Tensions between the Czech Republic and China have simmered since last year, tracing back to a dispute between Beijing and Prague.
-The two capitals ended a sister-cities agreement because Beijing had wanted Prague to agree to the “One China” principle, which says Taiwan is part of China.
+Tensions between the Czech Republic and China have simmered since a dispute between their capitals last year.
+They ended a sister-cities agreement because Beijing had wanted Prague to agree to the “One China” principle, which says Taiwan is part of China.

 In his address Tuesday, Vystrcil directly referenced former President John F. Kennedy’s famed 1963 anti-communist speech in then-divided Berlin, and emphasized democratic freedoms embraced since the Czech Republic threw off communist rule at the end of the Cold War and Taiwan emerged from martial law at the end of the 1980s.